KatePaulauskas/Project-one/README.md

 ###### Desktop

-   - The Lighthouse test returned great results for the desktop version of the site, confirming that the site is fully accessible, has great performance and SEO settings, and uses best practices.
+- The Lighthouse test returned great results for the desktop version of the site, confirming that the site is fully accessible for visually impared users, has great performance and SEO settings, and uses best practices.

     ![Lighthouse test on desktop](assets/media/lighthouse-desktop.png)